-Transpaco's 13th Black Economic Empowerment audit reflected the group as a level 2 value-added contributor.
-Transpaco remains committed to transformation and genuine empowerment which is central to our strategic objectives.
+Transpaco maintained its level 2 Black Economic Empowerment contributor status.
+We remain committed to transformation and genuine empowerment which is central to our strategic objectives.
 In addition, Transpaco is a YES Programme employer.

-We proudly fund 80 learnerships for employees and unemployed individuals of which 40 are disabled and as a YES programme participant, employ 73 individuals under the age of 35.
+We proudly fund 70 learnerships for employees and unemployed individuals of which 40 are disabled and as a YES programme participant, employ 85 individuals under the age of 35.